rpy2/rpy2/doc/source/rinterface.rst

 Ending the R process is possible, but starting it again with :func:`initr` does appear to lead to an R process that is hardly usable.
-For that reason, the use of :func:`endEmbeddedR` should be considered carefully, if at all.
+For that reason, the use of :func:`endr` should be considered carefully, if at all.

+.. autofunction:: endr()

 R space and Python space
 ------------------------